lazyhamster/Observer/src/plugin/text/readme.txt

 Some plugin options are not available in configuration dialog.
 They can be configured in file observer.ini which resides in plugin directory.

+Also plugin supports user-specific configuration file observer_user.ini.
+This file may be useful in cases where editing of main configuration file, which is present in installation package, is unwanted for some reason.
+Structure of the observer_user.ini is the same as for observer.ini.
+Values from user file take precedence over main configutration file.

 Mail plugin options are in [General] section.
 Settings for each individual module will reside with section with module name.